Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 ## IID computation

-As LoRaWAN network uses unique EUI-64 per device, the Interface IDentifier is the LoRaWAN DevEUI.
+As LoRaWAN network uses unique EUI-64 per end-device, the Interface IDentifier is the LoRaWAN DevEUI.
 It is compliant with [RFC4291] and IID starting with binary 000 must enforce the 64-bits rule.